 20 Aug 2015

-Ken Wilkinson, 97, is one of the UK’s last surviving former Spitfire pilots from the Battle of Britain.During the war he flew with 616 and the 19 Squadron and said his role was to 'keep the German fighters away from Britain’s Hurricane planes.'
+Ken Wilkinson, was one of the UK’s last surviving former Spitfire pilots from the Battle of Britain.During the war he flew with 616 and the 19 Squadron and said his role was to 'keep the German fighters away from Britain’s Hurricane planes.'

 Annette Howard, 29 Jul 2015